jedraynes/jedraynes.com/content/posts/Mapping US National Parks in R with Leaflet.md

 **Created:** April 1, 2021

 This webpage is my project submission for the Developing Data Products Week 2 Project.
-The source of the data is found [here](https://download.geonames.org/export/dump/) and the data dictionary can be found [here](https://download.geonames.org/export/dump/readme.txt).The listing of US National Park Service National Parks can be found [here](https://www.nps.gov/aboutus/national-park-system.htm).
+The source of the data is found [here](https://download.geonames.org/export/dump/) and the data dictionary can be found [here](https://download.geonames.org/export/dump/readme.txt).
+The listing of US National Park Service National Parks can be found [here](https://www.nps.gov/aboutus/national-park-system.htm).
 I used the NPS listing to check that all national parks (63 in total) were included in my listing.

 ### # Data Wrangling